kmwandingi/DigitalInnovationHackathon/README.md

 # DigitalInnovationHackathon
-- For ease of use sigup page is built on chatbot technology and the embed code is provided.
+- For ease of use signup page is built on chatbot technology and the embed code is provided.
 - Pdf and QR generator code (html and CSS) used in pdfmonkey to create the test certificate